 In August 2008, the Company announced that its Board of Directors approved a share repurchase program for up to one million shares of common stock which was further extended by an additional four million shares in 2010 and 2013.
-In October 2014, the Company's Board of Directors authorized the repurchase by the Company of an additional one million shares of common stock pursuant to Rule 10b-18 of the Exchange Act.
-As of December 31, 2017, 311,056 shares of common stock remained authorized for repurchase under to the Company's share repurchase program.
+In October 2014, the Company's Board of Directors authorized the repurchase by the Company of an additional one million shares of common stock.
+In May 2018, the Company's Board of Directors authorized the repurchase by the Company of an additional 700,000 shares of common stock.